GenHSI: Controllable Generation of Human-Scene Interaction Videos: Introduction

 Rapid progress has been made in the last few years on the problem of photorealistic image~\cite{rombach2022high,esser2024scaling,blackforestlabs_flux,Chen2023PixArtFT} and video~\cite{hacohen2024ltx, blattmann2023stable, ma2025step, Guo2023AnimateDiffAY, Chen2024VideoCrafter2OD, Lin2024OpenSoraPO, Wang2023LAVIEHV, Xing2023DynamiCrafterAO} generation, especially using diffusion models~\cite{ho2020denoising,song2020denoising}.
 These generative image and video models can synthesize high-quality and diverse content and even support multi-modal control using text instructions~\cite{ge2023preserve,ho2022video,blattmann2023align}, audio~\cite{sung2023sound}, camera poses~\cite{he2025cameractrl, wang2024motionctrl}, and other modalities~\cite{zhang2023adding,guo2024i2v,ma2024cinemo,xing2024dynamicrafter, Shi2024MotionI2VCA, chen2024foundhand}.
 These developments have opened up broad applications: for instance, in personalization~\cite{ruiz2023dreambooth,chen2024dreamcinema}, style transfer~\cite{Chung_2024_CVPR}, and editing~\cite{sajnani2024geodiffuser,shi2024dragdiffusion,zheng2024oscillation}.
 Particularly popular are applications that enable pose-controllable generation of humans in videos~\cite{Feng2023DreaMovingAH, Cai2023GenerativeRC}, human-object interactions~\cite{Peng2023HOIDiffTS, Zhu2024DreamHOISG,min2024genheld, Xu2024AnchorCrafterAC}, and 3D human motion generation~\cite{Li2024ZeroHSIZ4}.

-Despite this progress, current video diffusion models face several challenges, particularly when dealing with human interactions.
-Since model knowledge about interactions is implicit, it often results in \emph{unrealistic human-scene interactions} while simultaneously being hard to control, even with detailed text descriptions.
-Furthermore, it is hard to generate videos with \emph{consistent person identity} without changes in appearance.
-Finally, most models require \emph{expensive training or fine-tuning}~\cite{chen2025multi, Kim2025DAViDMD}.
+Despite this progress, current video diffusion models (VDMs) face several challenges, particularly when dealing with human physical interactions with the environment.
+Since the dynamics are implicitly formalized in visual generative models, they often result in unrealistic physical phenomena~\cite{motamed2025generative}, especially when multifaceted dynamics happen, \eg unrealistic HSI.
+Additionally, without explicit 3D modeling, VDMs frequently fail to ground text instructions in accurate spatial reasoning, resulting in artifacts such as characters heading in incorrect directions or hallucinated 3D affordances during HSI.
+Furthermore, it is hard to generate videos with a consistent person identity when composing image references of the human and scene implicitly, even with expensive training or fine-tuning~\cite{chen2025multi, Kim2025DAViDMD}.